-Listen for music from Zoe Lewis and her Rubber Band performing at the Old Settlers Inn.
-Zoe is an English folk musician from Brighton who now lives in Massachusetts.
+In another Best of the Best series, we'll feature music from Zoe Lewis and her Rubber Band performing at the Old Settlers Inn.
+Zoe is brilliant and talented but is also mischievous with a wealth of stories to share.
 She plays everything from traditional folk tunes to ballads to world beat to vaudeville.
-And she sings a song about pie – does it get any better?
-Her instruments include the tin whistle, guitar, piano, harmonica, ukulele, accordion, human trumpet and sometimes spoons.
+Her instruments include the tin whistle, guitar, piano, harmonica, ukulele, accordion, trumpet and sometimes spoons.
 Her band is made up of some of the best musicians working today.

 Everyone loves a love song, right?
-But no one more than singer/songwriters, who will write about love in any conceivable form.
-This Saturday, New Settlers celebrates Valentine’s Day, with tunes about shiny new lovers and broken hearts, the wishful, the wistful and even the vengeful.
-Performers include Anne Hills, Pierce Pettis, Cheryl Wheeler, Brooks Williams, Tom Prasada-Rao, recorded at the Old Settlers Inn and other venues in and around Wichita.
+But no one more than singer/songwriters, who write about love in any conceivable form.
+This Saturday, New Settlers celebrates the love song with tunes by Anne Hills, Pierce Pettis, Cheryl Wheeler, Brooks Williams, Tom Prasada-Rao and others, recorded at the Old Settlers Inn and other venues in and around Wichita.